-There is a basic principle that is taught especially in Deuteronomy, but it holds throughout the OT, and it is in the book of Acts, and in the teaching of Paul: God provides enough for everyone, but he did not give it to everyone. [repeat]
+There is a basic principle that is taught especially in Deuteronomy, but it holds throughout the Bible.
+God provides enough for everyone, but he did not give it to everyone. [repeat]

 The way God gives it, some would have more than they need, and others not enough.
 God's plan is that people spread it out, the people who have it distribute it.
 That people need to share what God provides is not a failure in humans, or the human system, nor a failure in God's system.
 God wants it exactly like that.